 Loan PPI: The buyer's checklist

 Before you shell out on PPI, make sure the product's right for you and that you need the protection it offers.
-Think carefully before you buy and ask yourself - do you really need cover for accident, sickness or unemployment cover?
+Think carefully and ask yourself - do you really need cover for accident, sickness or unemployment cover?

 You may not need loan PPI